OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-Release-Notes.markdown

 is what you want to use, preferably through the WebPI instructions.
 Do not attempt to build the WebPI version in VS. Use the full source if you want to use VS.

-If you want to take a look at the source code, Orchard.Source.1.7.zip is fine.
+If you want to take a look at the source code or want to be able to build the application in Visual Studio, Orchard.Source.1.7.zip is fine.

 If you want to setup a development environment for patch or module development, you should clone the repository by following the instructions here: